alphagov/vcloud-ruby/README.md

 # vcloud-ruby [![Build Status](https://travis-ci.org/nosborn/vcloud-ruby.png?branch=master)](https://travis-ci.org/nosborn/vcloud-ruby)

-Ruby bindings to the VMware vCloud Director REST API.
+Unofficial Ruby bindings to the VMware vCloud Director REST API.

 This is a work in progress, but it currently supports enough functionality to perform the entire Hello vCloud example in the